Philips Avent Baby Bottles: Natural vs Anti-Colic

 Purpose: Reducing Gas, Colic, and Reflux

-The primary goal of the Anti-Colic bottles is to minimize feeding issues that cause discomfort.
+The primary goal of Anti-Colic bottles is to minimize feeding issues that cause discomfort.
 Colic, characterized by prolonged, intense crying, is often linked to air swallowed during feeding, leading to gas and tummy pains.
 These bottles aim to mitigate these problems.

 Vent System: AirFree Vent